tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 ## COMTRADE interpretation and physical validity

-A COMTRADE file is interpreted by plotting the sampled waveforms and inspecting them for the signatures of faults.
-An overcurrent fault appears as a sudden increase in current.
-An overvoltage fault appears as a sudden increase in voltage.
-An underfrequency condition appears as the frequency calculated from the voltage waveform (by counting zero-crossings) dropping below the nominal 50 Hz.
+A COMTRADE file is read by plotting the waveforms and looking for the shape of a fault: a sudden jump in current or voltage for an overcurrent or overvoltage, or, for underfrequency, the frequency counted off the voltage zero-crossings sliding below the nominal 50 Hz.

 For a legitimate fault, the waveforms show clear physical signatures.
 An overcurrent fault shows current amplitude increasing suddenly, and in three-phase systems, the three current phases may show an imbalance (depending on the fault